 The level of air pressure during inhalation and exhalation varies depending on the type of PAP therapy a person is prescribed.

-CPAP machines deliver a fixed pressure while breathing in and out during sleep.
-In contrast, BiPAP machines provide two different pressure levels, one level of air pressure during inhalation and another level for exhalation.
-Airflow is typically higher during inhalation with BiPAP therapy.
+CPAP machines deliver the same pressure when breathing in and breathing out.
+In contrast, BiPAP machines provide two different pressure levels, one level of air pressure during inhalation and a lower level for exhalation.

 Cost and Insurance Coverage